php-fig/fig-standards/bylaws/004-psr-workflow.md

 * Sponsors (indicating which of them was coordinator)
 * Contributors (as defined in Section 1)

-If someone considers themself to be a contributor but is not listed here, they should contact the author(s) and sponsors, including some proof about theur contribution.
+If someone considers themselves to be a contributor but is not listed here, they should contact the author(s) and sponsors, including some proof about their contribution.
 If the proof is valid, the contributor must be put on this list by one of the author(s) or sponsors.

 ### 3.6 Template